Twitch on Windows 11 during our test – channel is offline, with chat panel and follower list on the left.

 Use the browser if your PC is struggling

-On an older PC, the browser can sometimes run lighter than the app — especially if you close heavy tabs and disable unnecessary extensions.
-Test both and choose what feels most stable for you.
+On older PCs, the browser can sometimes run lighter than the app — especially if you close heavy tabs and disable unnecessary extensions.
+Test both and pick what feels most stable for you.

 Frequently asked questions about Twitch